founddrama/orin/README.md

 ## Notes

-CSS is developed and managed using [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/); the author recommends that you work it into your deploy script.
+CSS is developed and managed using [Sass](http://sass-lang.com/); the author recommends that you work it into your deploy script.

 ## Your Homework